Emergency Furnace Repair: Licensed Technicians Available 24/7

 A furnace failure in a Utah winter is not something that can wait until Monday.
 When overnight temperatures drop below 20 degrees along the Wasatch Front, your home's interior temperature can fall below 50 degrees within three to four hours of losing heat.
 Pipes can begin to freeze within six to eight hours.

-Utah Furnace Repair maintains a 24/7 emergency network of licensed heating technicians across Salt Lake City, Davis County, Utah County, and Weber County.
+Utah Furnace Repair connects Utah homeowners with licensed local heating technicians for same-day emergency dispatch across Salt Lake City, Davis County, Utah County, and Weber County.
+Standard response is 2 to 4 hours during normal hours, 4 to 6 hours during peak winter, and longer overnight or on holidays.
 When you call our emergency line, here is what happens:

 When to Call for Emergency Furnace Repair